elsampsa/valkka-examples/example_projects/basic/README.md

 ```

-The code itself servers as a tutorial, and we suggest that you proceed like this:
+The code itself serves as a tutorial, and we suggest that you proceed like this:

 - Read ``singleton.py``
 - Read ``basic.py``